innotrade/enapso-graphdb-admin/README.md

 ## Assign Role

-Assign new roles to the user of Graph Database instance:
+Assign new roles to the user of the Graph Database instance:

 ```javascript
 graphDBEndpoint